sanjar/MockOnlineExam/README.md

 MockOnlineExam
 ==============

-This application is for online exam
+This application is for online exam.
+Contribute on it.